Get Tech Ready

 - Keep a current photo of your pet in your online kit to aid in identification if you are separated.

 Your family may not be together when disaster strikes, so it is important to plan in advance.
-Create an Emergency Information Document (use Google Chrome) or Family Communications Plan to record how you will contact one another; how you will get back together; and what you will do in different situations.
+Create an Emergency Information Document (use Google Chrome) or Family Communication Plan for Parents and Kids (PDF - 1.2 Mb) to record how you will contact one another; how you will get back together; and what you will do in different situations.